 SIM-swapping attacks have become fairly common in a number of EU countries and abroad.
 Europol has recently disclosed in a press release an operation to follow such SIM-swapping operations and convict a number of criminals that managed to steal hundreds of thousand of Euros, together with a number of recommendations that anyone can follow to stay safe.

 In summary, make sure you never disclose any private information (passwords, SMS codes, address, phone numbers, passport or identity card information, etc.) to suspicious individuals.
 Similarly, you should not click on links or download attachments that originate from unexpected emails.
 Finally, when possible, use app-based authenticators instead of SMS messages for important services.
-If your bank or credit card company still uses SMS messages to authorize transactions you can contact them and push so that they move to more secure solutions, such as the ones offered through the Futurae Authentication Suite.
+If your bank or credit card company still uses SMS messages to authorize transactions you can contact them and push so that they move to more secure solutions, such as the ones offered through the Futurae Authentication Platform.

 Best, your Doc (working from home!)